Cysharp/MemoryPack/README.md

 }
 ```

-`MemoryPack`s code generator adds information about which members are serialized to the `<remarks />` section.
+`MemoryPack`'s code generator adds information about what members are serialized to the `<remarks />` section.
 This can be viewed by hovering over the type with Intellisense.

 ![image](https://user-images.githubusercontent.com/46207/192393984-9af01fcb-872e-46fb-b08f-4783e8cef4ae.png)